Ptoscanode/Udacity-Diaster-Response-Project/README.md

 ## Project Motivation

-In this project, you'll apply these skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+This project consists of analyzing disaster data from Figure Eight to build a model for an API that classifies disaster messages.

-In the Project Workspace, you'll find a data set containing real messages that were sent during disaster events.
-You will be creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.
+We used a data set containing real messages that were sent during disaster events.
+Then, a machine learning pipeline was created to categorize these events so that we can send the messages to an appropriate disaster relief agency.

-Your project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
-This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!
+This project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the data

 ## Requirements